webhintio/hint/packages/hint/docs/user-guide/development-flow-integration/circleci.md

 You can enable telemetry by adding either a parameter or an `env` variable.

-1. By parameter: Add `--tracking=on` to the script in your `package.json`
+1. By parameter: Add `--telemetry=on` to the script in your `package.json`

     ```json
     …
     "scripts": {
         …
-        "test-hint": "hint https://webhint.io --debug --tracking=on"
+        "test-hint": "hint https://webhint.io --debug --telemetry=on"
       },
     …
     ```